Carrizosa: History of the Region

-Year 2012 - Óscar Parra de Carrizosa Hold wheel in the town, which will be the last film of actress Sara Montiel.
+Óscar Parra de Carrizosa, a film director, started recording a film in the town in 2012, which will be the last film of actress Sara Montiel.
 The film features Javier Gurruchaga, Maria Garralón, Arevalo and Beatriz Rico, among others.

-The screenwriter and film director from Madrid, carrizoseño origin, Oscar Parra de Carrizosa, published in 1992 a book with the history of the town, ranging from the year 720 AD our days.
-Available in the National Library of Madrid.
+Parra de Carrizosa had previously published a book in 1992 about the history of the town, which ranked form 720 AD to present day.

 Myths, Legends and Traditions

 Festive and culinary traditions

 San Anton Carrizosa exist and existed in many traditions associated with the celebration of the feast of this saint on January 17.
 Formerly, until about 60 years, men on horseback roamed the streets of the town, competing to collect cakes for San Anton being thrown from balconies and windows.
 The cake had a similar development of San Blas rolls that comment later.

 Another tradition associated with the saint was the fifth.
 Named for the old system of military service by redeeming one in five, fifth.
 Posibiblemente also related to some ancient form of protest, tore the curtains fifths of the doors of the houses in the nights leading up to January 17.
 The night of 16 January 17 fires were lit in the streets but most of it was the main square of wood which was collected by the fifth.
 Around the fires ate, drank and danced dances to the sound of the old songs also related to this event.